 Over medium heat, saute the onion, shallot, garlic and oregano in the olive oil for 5 to 7 minutes.

 Fill your largest stock pot with water and attach the sous vide machine, following operating instructions.
-Set temperature to 83 degrees C.
+Set the temperature to 83 degrees C.

-Place the tomatoes in a food safe plastic zip-bag with the herbs, sautéed vegetable mix, salt and pepper.
+Place the tomatoes in a food-safe plastic zip-bag with the herbs, sautéed vegetable mix, salt and pepper.
 Remove the air by holding the top of the bag open and lowering the bag into the water bath.
 When just the top of the bag is above the water, zip it closed and drop it into the water.
 Cook for 50 minutes.

-Remove bag from the water, open and let cool for a few minutes.
+Remove the bag from the water, open and let cool for a few minutes.
 Peel the tomatoes—the skin should come off very easily after cooking.
 Remove the thyme stems and discard.
 Place the peeled tomatoes and the remaining contents of the bag in a food processor and blend until desired texture (I left a few chunks in mine).

 Serve.
-If using with pasta, mix tomato sauce and al dente noodles in a pot on the stove and cook for a few minutes to incorporate the sauce.
+If using pasta, mix tomato sauce and al dente noodles in a pot on the stove and cook for a few minutes to incorporate the sauce.